 Can't print in color.

-The Brother HL-L2325DW is good for printing black and white documents.
+The Brother HL-L2325DW is amazing for printing black-and-white documents occasionally.
+As a laser printer, it has no risks of clogging, which keeps maintenance requirements lower.
 It produces very high-quality documents, and while it takes a while to warm up, it prints very quickly once it gets going.
 Its toner cartridge yields a large number of prints and is relatively inexpensive, which helps keep your maintenance costs low over time.
 Unfortunately, neither this model nor its variants has a scanner.

 - Fast printing speed.